-Transactions in foreign currencies are recorded using the rate of exchange ruling at the date of the transactions or if hedged forward, at the rate of exchange under the related forward currency contract.
-Monetary assets and liabilities denominated in foreign currencies are translated using the contracted rate or the rate of exchange ruling at the statement of financial position date and gains or losses on translation are included in the statement of comprehensive income.
+Transactions in foreign currencies are recorded using the rate of exchange ruling at the date of the transactions.
+Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the statement of financial position date and gains or losses on translation are included in the statement of comprehensive income.